mudin27/backup-script/README.md

 - Ensure Python is installed and added to your system's PATH.
 - Run the script with administrative privileges if encountering permission errors.
 - Check the log file for detailed error messages.
+- On Windows, use PowerShell for the optimal functionality of the script

 ## License